beforesemicolon/markup/README.md

-# HTML Templating System
+# Markup
-Simple Reactive HTML Template System
+HTML Templating System

 ⚠️ This is still in Beta and contains parts which are still under development and experimentation.